-For information on MVP, Angelo Firenze discusses it in much more detail in this article about when to bring your mobile app to market.
+For information on MVP, we discuss it in much more detail in our article about when to bring your mobile app to market.
 For a simple definition of the concept, you can also check out this entry from Techopedia and this video by Eric Ries.

 Why Should Your MVP Be Version 1.0?

 The sooner you start getting real feedback from real customers, the sooner you start shifting from what you planned toward building what customers really want.
 This is especially true when those real customers are also paying customers because now they have at least a small investment in your success.

 Once you’ve identified your MVP, it makes sense that it would be your version 1.0.
 Why?

 - Anything less than your MVP is not a viable product and shouldn’t be released.

 - Anything more than your MVP and you’re spending time and resources on what you think your software should be instead of what the market tells you.

 Common Complaints with Version 1.0